 - We are one with Nature

-- Chi (life force energy) is a major force in our environment that can nurture and support us or sap our energy
+- Chi (life force energy) is in everything and it is has a major influence in our lives, which can nurture and support us, or sap our energy

-- Everything in our universe possesses characteristics of at least one of the 5 natural elements - Wood, Fire, Earth, Metal and Water – and restoring these natural elements into our built environments creates better harmony and well-being
+- Everything in our universe possesses characteristics of the Five natural elements - Wood, Fire, Earth, Metal and Water – and restoring these natural elements into our built environments creates better harmony and well-being

 Learn more about how you can create better feng shui in your home with my video, the Art & Science of Feng Shui: Introduction to Feng Shui Principles!